john-chapman/john-chapman.github.io/_posts/2016-11-26-factory-pattern.md

 One solution to this problem is to tell the linker not to do this: use `/WHOLEARCHIVE` for MSVC or `--whole-archive` for GCC.
 This forces the linker to include everything: it is an all-or-nothing option, though, which can bloat the final executable (though in practice not by much).

-We could also exploit the fact that if _any_ code in the same translation unit as the `FACTORY_REGISTER` macros is referenced by the executable, the compiler must include the whole translation unit.
+We could also exploit the fact that if _any_ code in the same translation unit as the `FACTORY_REGISTER` macros is referenced by the executable, the linker must include the whole translation unit.
 In the example above this is already the case; `s_registry` is defined in the same .cpp that our `FACTORY_REGISTER` macros appear and because it is externally visible (via the `Projectile` interface) the linker has to link everything in the file.
 If this were not the case, for example if we defined `Bullet` and `Grenade` in a separate .cpp file, we could use a little hack to achieve the same result:

 {% highlight cpp %}
 // helper macros